Lock-exchange problem for Boussinesq fluids revisited: exact shallow-water solution: Analytical simple-wave solution

-are plotted in figure \ref{fig:hjmp}(a) against $\eta_{0}$ together the characteristic velocity $\lambda^{-}(\eta_{1}).$ The last quantity can be seen in figure \ref{fig:hjmp}(c) to define the upstream limiting point of the flat depressed interface region which forms behind the head block as its trailing edge advances at a supercritical velocity $\dot{\xi}_{1}>\lambda^{-}(\eta_{1}).$ It is important to note that such a backward-step jump is admitted by the energy dissipation constraint for $\alpha=0,-1,\infty$ but not for $\alpha=\sqrt{5}-2$ which is considered later.
+as well as the characteristic velocity $\lambda^{-}(\eta_{1})$ are plotted in Fig. \ref{fig:hjmp}(a) against the upstream interface height $\eta_{0}.$ As seen in Fig. \ref{fig:hjmp}(c), $\lambda^{-}(\eta_{1})$ defines the upstream limiting point of the flat depressed interface region which forms behind the head block with the trailing edge advancing at a supercritical velocity $\dot{\xi}_{1}>\lambda^{-}(\eta_{1}).$ Figure \ref{fig:hjmp}(a) shows that $\dot{\xi}_{1}$ increases with decreasing $\eta_{0}$ and attains the velocity of the leading head block edge $\dot{\xi}=0.5$ at